 All community members must respect the general resources and physical property of the University.
 Such resources are assets in which community members have a vested interest, as these resources specifically support the institutional mission.

 A.1.
-Act as good citizens by showing respect and courtesy to all members of the University community, including fellow students, staff, instructors, campus neighbors, and affiliates.
+Act as good citizens by showing respect and courtesy to all members of the University community, including fellow participants, students, staff, instructors, campus neighbors, and affiliates.

-A.3.
+A.2.
+Contribute to a healthy and safe community environment.
 Use methods of expression that are appropriate for a healthy living-learning environment.
 Obscene, derogatory, and abusive language is prohibited.

-A.7.
+A.8.
 Behave in ways that do not expose oneself or others to injury or endangerment, regardless of intent.

-A.8.
+A.9.
 Not commit, or threaten to commit, acts of violence on people or property.

-A.10.
-Adhere to all applicable federal, state, and local laws.
+A.11.
+Abide by all applicable federal, state, and local laws.

 If participants or parents/guardians have questions about the Code of Conduct, they should contact the Pre-College Program Office as soon as possible, ideally prior to beginning a program.

 B.1.
-Students are expected to respect others.
+Participants are expected to respect others.
 Violence, threats of violence, intimidation, bullying, stalking behavior, dangerous conduct, belligerent behavior, and menacing behavior are prohibited.
 Any actual or attempted unauthorized use of electronic or other devices to make an audio or video recording of any person without prior knowledge or consent is prohibited.

-B.4.3.
+B.4.2.
 Animals are not permitted in any University building, even on a temporary basis, except for pre-approved service and support animals.